rivenmedia/riven/README.md

 make
 ```

-To get started you can simply
+To get started you can simply do this.
+This will stop any previous Iceberg containers and remove previous image.
+As well as rebuild the image using cached layers.
+If your a developer, then any files changed in the code will not get cached,
+and thus rebuilt in the image.

 ```sh
 make start
 ```

-You can restart with `make restart` **or** `make restart-nocache` to build the image without caching layers.
+You can also restart the container with `make restart`, or view the logs with `make logs`.